JamesOsborn-SE/eat-poop-you-cat-android/README.md

 ## Disclaimer

-This app is not by indorsed or related to Pictionary:tm: or Mattel in anyway.
+This app is not by endorsed or related to Pictionary:tm: or Mattel in anyway.